 It is the solution we use for complex products that will take a long time to develop and will most likely require maintenance.
 During that time there will be changes to requirements based on feedback you receive from the users.
 Thanks to that we will adjust the direction and the scope of work to create the highest quality product.

-What is a hybrid pricing model?
+What is a hybrid pricing model for SaaS development?

 As you can probably suspect, the hybrid pricing model will land somewhere in between the two previously described pricing models.
 It is very similar to the fixed cost model, however, it allows for additional flexibility.
 You can introduce some changes thanks to the time and material model.